 Lathrop Police Services is staffed 24 hours a day in a series of 3 patrol shifts with a minimum of 2 patrol officers per shift.
 Minimum staffing levels are set at 6 officers per day.
 Lathrop Police Services has 26 sworn officers, including 1 captain serving as police chief, 1 lieutenant, 2 sergeants, 2 detectives, 20 deputy sheriffs and 3 civilian staff.
 If needed, additional assistance can be summoned under a mutual aid agreement with surrounding cities and the County.
 Existing police staffing levels in the City are approximately 1.1 per 1,000 residents.
 The current city-wide priority 1 average response time is 4 minutes.
-Priority 1 calls are where a threat is 4 minutes.
+Priority 1 calls are where a threat is posed to life or a crime of violence.
+The current City-Wide Priority 1 average response time is 4 minutes.

 At the March 22, 2021, Special City Council Meeting, Council directed City staff to create Capital Improvement Project CG 21-11, to begin the creation of a new Lathrop Police Department and implement the transition of law enforcement services from the San Joaquin County Sheriff to the City.
 The new Police Department project identifies 46 new sworn and non-sworn positions.
 On May 10, 2021, the City Council approved a Master Consulting Services Agreement with CPS HR Consulting (CPS) to begin recruitment of personnel for the new City of Lathrop Police Department and authorized the creation of the new Police Chief position.
-Since May 10, 2021, CPS has advertised positions for the various levels of Staffing, including Police Chief, Police Commander, Police Sergeants, Police Officers, and non-sworn personnel.65 In September 2021, the City hired the first Police Chief for the new Department and two (2) Commanders in February, 2022.
+Since May 10, 2021, CPS has advertised positions for the various levels of Staffing, including Police Chief, Police Commander, Police Sergeants, Police Officers, and non-sworn personnel.
+In September 2021, the City hired the first Police Chief for the new Department and two (2) Commanders in February, 2022.
 The City continues to recruit for the various levels of staffing, purchase necessary equipment, such as Police vehicles for the new Police Department, and coordination with other jurisdictions for the purposes of evidence storage and 911 operations.
 The Lathrop Police Department will initiate operations on July 1, 2022.